Top Interior Design Trends for Modern Kerala Homes in 2026

 Tech-Driven Design Processes

 How homes are being designed is also evolving.
-With the help of advanced tech, clients no longer have to guess what their finished home will look like.
+With the help of cutting-edge tech, clients no longer have to guess what their finished home will look like.

 • 3D walkthroughs provide a room-by-room visual before any work begins.